Hierarchical Fuel-Cell Airpath Control: an Efficiency-Aware MIMO Control Approach Combined with a Novel Constraint-Enforcing Reference Governor: Introduction

 Fuel cells (FCs) are electrochemical devices that convert chemical energy in fuel directly into electrical energy.
 Of the many types of fuel cells, the proton exchange membrane fuel cell (PEMFC) fueled by hydrogen shows great promise for automotive applications.
 This type of fuel cell generates electricity with the electrochemical reaction between hydrogen and oxygen and generates water and waste heat as byproducts.
 The PEMFC has attracted considerable attention because a hydrogen PEMFC can have high efficiency (50-55\%) when compared to gasoline (15-25\%) and diesel (30-35\%) internal combustion engines, and zero local emission of harmful byproducts.
 It also promises higher power and energy density when compared to rechargeable batteries, and fast refueling time \cite{sharaf_overview_2014}.
 But in practice, fuel cells require fast and robust control systems to run efficiently and reliably, so research into control and constraint management of fuel cell systems (FCS) is ongoing.

-{An FCS consists of the fuel cell stack itself, as well as its auxiliary components, such as the oxygen supply system, hydrogen supply system, humidification subsystem, electrical subsystem, and thermal management subsystem}. { In this paper} the oxygen supply system { will} be referred to as the air-supply or air-path system, as oxygen in this configuration is supplied by pressurizing the ambient air through an electric compressor \cite{pukrushpan_control_2004}.
+{An FCS consists of the fuel cell stack itself, as well as its auxiliary components, such as the oxygen supply system, hydrogen supply system, humidification subsystem, electrical subsystem, and thermal management subsystem}.
+In this paper the oxygen supply system will be referred to as the air-supply or air-path system, as oxygen in this configuration is supplied by pressurizing the ambient air through an electric compressor \cite{pukrushpan_control_2004}.
 As such, the purpose of the controller for the air-path subsystem is to ensure high net efficiency of the FCS and fast power output response, and to avoid compressor surge and oxygen starvation.

 The FCS air-path subsystem is of particular importance for several reasons.
 First, the air-path system can consume about 20\% of the total FC power output via the electric compressor \cite{laghrouche_load_2013}, making it a major parasitic load.
 Second, the air-path dynamics are slower than many of the other subsystems, making it a bottleneck in the speed of FCS power delivery.
 Third, air-path operations are subject to critical constraints such as the ones on compressor surge, oxygen excess ratio (OER), and membrane water management \cite{goshtasbi_degradation-conscious_2020}.
-In particular, oxygen starvation, as determined by a drop in OER, can lead to a drop in the stack voltage, therefore degrading the power output quality \cite{pukrushpan_control_2004,garcia-gabin_real-time_2010}.
+In particular, oxygen starvation, as determined by a drop in OER, can lead to a drop in the stack voltage, therefore degrading the power output, {and in extreme cases, this voltage drop can lead to a short circuit, potentially causing localized hot-spots to form on the surface of the FC membrane-electrode assembly (MEA).}

 Various control strategies have been proposed to improve the air-path dynamics with the compressor motor as the only control input.
 In \cite{pukrushpan_control_2004-1}, a ninth-order nonlinear model was developed and combined with a linear quadratic Gaussian (LQG) controller to prevent oxygen starvation and track the desired net power output.
 A linear-quadratic-regulator/Gaussian (LQR/LQG) type controller was used and experimentally validated in \cite{niknezhadi_design_2011}.
 To facilitate model-based control strategies, the ninth-order model in \cite{pukrushpan_control_2004} was reduced to a simplified fourth-order model in \cite{suh_modeling_2006} and a third-order model in \cite{Reine_J_Talj_2010}.
 Nonlinear and adaptive control strategies using low-order models were applied to the OER problem in \cite{m_adaptive_nodate,ma_oxygen_2020,han_oxygen_2019,sankar_nonlinear_2018}.